-Olga Faccani is a Ph.D. candidate in the Department of Classics specializing in ancient Greek theater, performance, and the way in which bonds are established or broken on stage.
+Olga Faccani received her Ph.D. from the Department of Classics specializing in ancient Greek theater, performance, and the way in which bonds are established or broken on stage.
 She is interested in the intersection between Classics and social activism, and in the power of storytelling to connect different audiences.
 She was Graduate Teaching Fellow for the 2017-18 IHC Foundations in the Humanities prison correspondence program.
 For the past two years, she has worked as Social Media Manager and Teaching Assistant for The Odyssey Project, a collaborative theater process between incarcerated youth and undergraduate students.
 In Summer 2019, she worked as Communications Fellow for the Santa Barbara nonprofit New Beginnings, to implement at a local level their Safe Parking Program®, the nation’s leading solution to vehicular homelessness.
+After graduating, she joined UCSB’s Instructional Development as a TA Development Program Manager, supporting Teaching Assistants and faculty with their pedagogy and collaborating with other campus professionals to create DEIJ resources and trainings.

 Olga, alongside Dr. Michael Morgan (creator of The Odyssey Project), will be presenting at the 2020 Semana Internacional de Estudos Clássicos do Amazonas (SECLAM) conference, “The Pedagogy of Conflict Resolution.”
 The SECLAM is an international conference that brings together Classical scholars under the shared goal of finding conflict resolution patterns in ancient and modern contexts.
 In April 2021, Faccani and Morgan will present their research on “The Man of Twists and (Re)turns: Conflict Resolution Structures in the Odyssey” in Manaus, Brazil.
 You can view their abstract here.